jlneal/choragen/docs/design/core/features/user-value-traceability.md

 The complete value chain is:

 ```
-Persona → Scenario → Use Case → Feature → CR/FR → ADR → Implementation
+Persona → Scenario → Use Case → Feature → CR/FR → ADR → Implementation → Commits
 ```

+The chain is **bi-directional** at the CR/FR ↔ Commits boundary:
+- Commits reference CR/FR IDs in their messages
+- CR/FR docs list their implementing commits in the `## Commits` section

 This validator focuses on the **User Value Layer** links (Persona through Feature) and the **Feature → CR** link.
-The remaining links (ADR → CR, Source → ADR) are already enforced by existing validators.
+The remaining links are enforced by:
+- ADR → CR: `validate-adr-traceability.mjs`
+- Source → ADR: `validate-source-adr-references.mjs`
+- CR/FR → Commits: `choragen request:close` command

 ---